ExaWorks/psij-python/docs/development/tutorial_add_executor.rst

 Adding an executor
 ==================

-This tutorial will write an executor for PBSPro using PSI/J batch scheduler executor interface.
+This tutorial will write an executor for PBSPro using the PSI/J batch scheduler executor interface.

 It should be useful when writing an executor for any HPC style scheduler that looks like SLURM or PBSPro.

-What is an executor and why might you want to add one?
+What Is an Executor and Why Might You Want to Add One?
 ------------------------------------------------------

 PSI/J provides a common interface for obtaining allocations on compute resources.